gautamgovind/User-Dashboard/README.md

     # How long did you spend on the exercise?
     # went through all of the acceptance criterias mentioned on the tasks
     # manually tested the application on local host
-    # hosted on vercel and tested it on server

 # How long did you spend on the exercise?
     It almost took 3-4 hours to make this as I have not got a chance to finish it in one go due to work commitment.